gitter-badger/open-socialism/README.md

-# opensocialism
+# Open Socialism

-The Open Socialism system
+Open Socialism (OS) is a societal system that utlizes modern knowledge and technology to construct a society that is highly equitable and productive.